-Scott is a partner in the Bankruptcy, Workouts and Creditors’ Rights department.
+Scott A. Steinberg is a Partner in the firm’s Bankruptcy, Workouts and Creditors’ Rights Practice Group.
 Scott has extensive experience in all aspects of debtors’ and creditors’ rights, bankruptcy and reorganization cases, out of court workouts, single asset and multi-asset real estate restructurings, business wind-downs and liquidations and general commercial litigation.
 Scott also has vast experience in debtor and creditor law, commercial transactions, real estate, and general corporate matters.

 Scott is also a seasoned litigator, appearing in state and federal court representing both plaintiffs and defendants in various litigated matters.

 Scott graduated with honors from Yeshiva University’s Benjamin N. Cardozo School of Law in 1982.
 After becoming a Partner at Shea & Gould, one of New York’s most prominent law firms, Scott decided to accept the challenge of building a debtors and creditors’ rights practice at a mid-size firm.
 Prior to joining Meltzer Lippe, Scott practiced as a sole practitioner, concentrating his practice on the representation of financially distressed businesses and high net worth individuals, and their creditors and other parties in interest.